$39 Essential • DOCX • 5–10 mins

 FIFO Resume Example – Trades Assistant (Mining / Shutdowns)

-Trades Assistant resumes win when they’re practical: tools, safety, teamwork, and reliability.
+Trades Assistant resumes win when they are practical: tools, safety, teamwork and reliability.
 This example prioritises skimmable evidence and avoids vague claims.

 Want stronger job-ad keyword matching?
 You can upgrade on the next step — but $39 is the fastest way to start.